-It’s a simple program designed for men in their 40s and 50s that follows basic principles, but I’ve created a ton of tools and guidelines for anyone who wants to join me.
+It’s a simple program designed for men in their 40s and 50s that follows basic principles, with a ton of tools and guidelines for anyone who wants to excel with the “kids.”
 Here are the program pillars:

 If you’re not going to compete in the Mr. Olympia contest this year, no need to go for your heaviest weights each day.
 Be smart.
 Keep it simple.
 Stay healthy.

 You may want to lose weight, get stronger, lean down, or pack on some muscle.
 You may want to do all of these!
 What matters is that you know.
 For me, it is leaning down from 16% to 12% body fat while repping my actual body weight (215 lbs) in the 3 main compound movements: bench, squats, and deadlifts.

 Working out is vital to gaining strength.
 While access to weights helps, a gym membership isn’t a requirement.
 My gym is a weight rack with a bench and 330 lbs. of plates.
 Bodyweight exercises are just as good.
 All you really need is a routine, a location, a series of exercises to build strength, and a rhythm you can commit to over time.

 I studied nutrition at Harvard.
 While there are a ton of variables and ratios at the micro level, I’ll keep it super simple: calories=energy.

 Your body composition boils down to the number of calories your body needs to support the amount of energy it spends over time.
 Too many calories will make you gain weight.
 Too few calories will make you lose weight (and energy).

 According to the Journal of Biological Chemistry, the brain and heart are composed of 73% water; the lungs are about 83% water; the skin contains 64% water; muscles and kidneys are 79%.